pvdabeel/prolog/Source/Application/Wrapper/Linux/README.md

 mid-run). `refresh-kb` temporarily unfreezes the baseline (`chmod -R u+w`, plus `chattr -R -i` defensively in case an old freeze used it), runs `portage-ng-dev --sync` against the pinned tree, then re-freezes.

+`install-ccache` is the same `bootstrap_install_ccache` step run
+standalone: useful to retrofit ccache into a baseline that was bootstrapped on an older revision of `tinderbox-ng`, or to bump `max_size` in `/etc/ccache.conf` mid-stream by setting `TINDERBOX_CCACHE_MAX_SIZE` and re-running.
+It unfreezes the baseline briefly, re-emerges `dev-util/ccache` (a no-op if already current), rewrites `/etc/ccache.conf`, and re-freezes.

 ## portage-ng integration